Oral Surgery Northridge Advanced Dentistry

 You can always consult Dr Isaac Kashani for complete details about recovering from your oral surgery.
 As long as you are following everything that they say, you should not have a problem with your surgery.

 Wondering why you should choose Northridge Advanced Dentistry as your preferred dental destination?
 Let us help you understand the benefits that you can avail at our clinic for a complete health care solution.

 Dr Isaac Kashani is a very professional and qualified dentist, who hold an experience of three decades in this area of dentistry.
 Their expertise certainly proves to be useful while rendering dental treatments to patients, who make the most of their sincere attitude.
 By choosing Dr Isaac Kashani, you choose to be treated under an assurance of dental perfection.

 Our entire team and staff is a bunch of friendly people, who work to provide a reasonable, affordable and satisfactory dental treatment to you.
 As with oral surgeries, each one of them take the highest degree of care to ensure that your treatment is carried out in a professional manner, without causing you any problems.

 You are welcome to come and discuss all types of payment options with us so that we can take your treatment forward and help you feel comfortable with every stage of your treatment.
 If you have any queries or doubts regarding your treatment, feel free to contact us and get them resolved from our experts.
-At Northridge Advanced Dentistry, you can receive the best patient treatment from Dr Isaac Kashani and Dr Dani Benyaminy at a very affordable cost.
+At Northridge Advanced Dentistry, you can receive the best patient treatment from Dr Isaac Kashani at a very affordable cost.

 Tooth Extraction Oral Surgery